The Swag Guide to Storing Fruit & Vegetables Responsibly

 You can lengthen the lives of citrus fruits such as oranges, tangerines, lemons, and limes, by storing them in the fridge in The Swag.
 However, they will also do fine for about a week in a dry swag in a cool, dark place, away from direct sunlight.

 8. Let your celery breathe

 With celery, cut away all dead dying bit and ends.
 Place in a long damp Swag with any other long veggies such as leeks and spring onions.
 They will all breathe, hydrate and stay fresher longer this way.
 If you need to keep your longer shaped produce in the fridge (because it won’t fit in the crisper) then apply a lot more water to the Swag, as it will dry out quicker in the general fridge space.
-It’s preferable that you wash the veggies with a dash of white vinegar to remove pesticides, dirt and mold.
+It’s preferable that you wash the veggies with a dash of white vinegar to remove pesticides, dirt and mould.
 Place them into clean, moderately dampened Swags.
-They’ll stay fresh for much longer.
+They'll stay fresh for much longer.

 9. Plant your pineapples upside down

 Store your pineapples upside down on a plate with the leafy top cut off.
 This will help redistribute the sugars that have sunken to the bottom during shipping.
 It will keep much longer this well.